 Tissue Paper Flower Bouquet

 Nothing says “I love you” quite like flowers!
-Unfortunately, even the most enduring fresh bouquet eventually becomes wilted and brown.
+Unfortunately, even the freshest bouquet eventually becomes wilted and brown.
 Teach your child how to make a bouquet that will last forever using plastic straws.
 This artistic undertaking will improve your child's fine motor skills and encourage him to tune into his creativity.
 This beautiful bouquet makes a thoughtful gift for family or friends!

 What You Need: